 Farmers markets are good for our communities.
 They not only bring fresh, nutritious, and sustainably-grown food to our tables at affordable prices, but they also support local farmers and the local economy.
 From May to late November, the region’s 80+ farmers markets and farm stands are the place to shop.

 Access, however, also means being able to buy the produce that is available.
 We have been working to make it possible to purchase farmers market produce with government benefits.
-Under Just Harvest's Fresh Access program, two Pittsburgh CitiParks Farmers Markets began accepting food stamps in May 2013.
-We will be working to expand the program to other CitiParks farmers markets in the coming months.
-Please see our list of all area farmers markets and farm stands that accept EBT/food stamps as well as WIC and Senior Farmer Market Nutrition Program vouchers.
+Under Just Harvest’s Fresh Access program, six of the seven Pittsburgh Citiparks farmers markets began accepting food stamps in the summer of 2013.
+We will be working to expand the program to other farmers markets in 2014.

-Currently WIC and Seniors' Farmers Market Nutrition Program (FMNP) Vouchers are accepted by most vendors at markets.
+Currently Farmers Market Nutrition Program vouchers for seniors (SFMNP) and WIC recipients (FMNP) are accepted by most vendors at markets.
 These checks may only be used to purchase fresh fruits and vegetables grown or growable in Pennsylvania.
 Farmers cannot give change if you do not spend the entire $5 value of each voucher.